École polytechnique: Palaiseau (from 1976)

-Located in the suburbs of Paris, about 9 miles from the city center, École Polytechnique is a campus-based institution.
+Located in the suburbs of Paris, about 9 miles from the city center, École polytechnique is a campus-based institution.
 It offers teaching facilities, student housing, dining and hospitality services, and a range of sports facilities dedicated to the 4,600 people who live on campus.

 The nearest regional train station is Lozère (line B, zone 4 of the RER network).
-Several buses also connect École Polytechnique to the Massy-Palaiseau RER station and Massy TGV station.
+Several buses also connect École polytechnique to the Massy-Palaiseau RER station and Massy TGV station.

 The campus is close to other scientific institutions in Saclay (Commissariat à l'énergie atomique et aux énergies alternatives), Orsay (Université Paris-Sud) and Bures (Institut des hautes études scientifiques and some laboratories of the Centre national de la recherche scientifique).

 Organization and administration

 Specific status

-The École Polytechnique is an institution of higher learning under the supervision of the French Ministry of Defence, through the General Directorate for Armament (administratively speaking, it is a national public establishment of an administrative character).
+École polytechnique is an institution of higher education under the supervision of the French Ministry of Defence, through the General Directorate for Armament (administratively speaking, it is a national public establishment of an administrative character).
 It has a dual status, being an engineering school that trains civilian engineers and scientists, but also officers for the three French armies.
 The aim is to provide the French state with a scientific and technical elite.
-The training of civil servants and officers has weakened since 1950: today, only 10 to 20% of the school's students join the ranks of the administration or the army (while 20% go into research and the rest into engineering or management).
+The number of graduates becoming civil servants and officers has weakened since 1950: today, only 10 to 20% of the school's students join the ranks of the administration or the army, while 20% go into research and the rest into engineering or management.

-It is headed by a general officer (since 2012, by a General engineer of Armament, whereas previous directors were generally army generals), and employs military personnel in leadership, administrative and sport training positions.
-French undergraduate polytechniciens, both male and female, are cadets and have to go through a period of military training before beginning their studies.
+The school is headed by a general officer (since 2012, by a Senior General Engineer of Armament, whereas previous directors had all been generals of the French Armed Forces), and employs military personnel in leadership, administrative, and sports training positions.
+French undergraduate Polytechnicians, both male and female, are cadets and have to go through a period of military training before beginning their studies.
+However, the military dimension of the school faded over time, with a reduced period of preliminary military training, and fewer students choosing a career as an officer.